 If you’ve ever gone a little too long between baths and squeaked your child’s rubber ducky, you may have become grossed out with the chunks of mold and slime that escaped.
 Bath toys are another friend of mold.
 Once the moisture gets in, it’s the perfect breeding ground for nastiness.

 3. Sharing a spoon.

-Share a spoon and you’re sharing cavity causing germs too.
+Share a spoon and you’re sharing cavity-causing germs too.
 While it can be tempting to give or take a taste, don’t, unless you want to pass germs back and forth.

 4. Forgetting to take apart the sippy cups.

-Many parents are surprised to learn that their child’s sippy cups come apart, and that they need to be taken apart to be cleaned after each use.
+Many parents are surprised to learn that their child’s sippy cups come apart and that they need to be taken apart to be cleaned after each use.
 If they aren’t cleaned properly, mold can form inside the straw or where the suction device attaches to the cup.

 5. Putting half-used jars of baby food in the fridge.

-7. Sniffing their baby’s butt in public.
+7. Sniffing your baby’s butt in public.